shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 One final thing to note is that the trust region constraints $\lVert \xst - \x \rVert_2 \le s$ is not linear which would make the problem a QCQP instead.
 There are a bunch of ways around this:
 1. Solve the problem as a QCQP using a compatible solver
-2. Expand the second order constraints in terms of its gradients and hessians like the non-convex constraints and incorporate it that way.
+2. Expand the second order constraints in terms of its gradients and Hessians like the non-convex constraints and incorporate it that way.
 We don't lose out on anything doing this because the norm constraint is convex in the first place
 3. Replace the $l^2$ norm constraints using box constraints of the form $\xst - s \le x \le \xst + s$.
 This is the easiest way around the problem and works pretty well in practice.
 This is what the paper employs for solving some of the higher DOF problems.